Community Education Classes

 An independent person or body may be designated to select the winner of the local essay.
 If there is an independent body selecting the winner and they do not know who wrote which essay, relatives of utility personnel are eligible to enter the contest.

 Your local utility is the best resource for information and printed materials.
-Do not solely rely on the website and information from the internet.
+A meeting with RPU staff or board is required for essay submission.
 Local resources and interviews will provide you with more detailed information on your utility background, operations, and goals.
-Contact Tony Benson at RPU 507.280.1534 as a resource if needed.
+Contact Tony Benson at RPU 507-280-1534 or email@example.com as a resource if needed.
 You may also want to visit www.mmua.org and www.publicpower.org.

 Scholarship money will be payable upon receipt of fee statement copy from an accredited post-secondary educational institution.
 The award check will be made payable to the contest winner and the post-secondary institution.
 If the contest winner does not attend an accredited post-secondary educational institution within two years, the money will revert to a trust fund and become available to future contest winners.